Mfly87/SPAC10/README.md

 An attempt has been made to make the generated data a bit more interesting to browse through, which also adds some complexity to how it is being generated.

 NOTE: Everything is run locally.
+NOTE: The secret key for the app has been very crudely implemented

 ## Installation